Updating records

 replaceAll: Rules and Requirements

-This approach is ideal when the system replicating the data does not track individual changes or identifiers, but instead only knows the final expected state.
+This approach is ideal when the system replicating the data does not track individual changes or identifiers, but only knows the final expected state.

 Rules to keep in mind:

-Example: Replacing all contacts and their phones
+Example 1: Replacing all contacts, addresses and their sub-resources

 Effect: